Reversibility of quantum resources through probabilistic protocols: Results

 For the achievability part of the theorem, we use the exact calculation of the strong converse exponent in the generalised quantum Stein's lemma~\cite{brandao_2010-1}.
 The lemma is concerned with the distinguishability of many copies of a quantum state $\rho^{\otimes n}$ against all states in the set of the free states $\FF$.
 The result of~\cite{brandao_2010-1} then says that, for every resource theory, there exists a sequence of measurement operators $(A_n)_n$ such that $\Tr \left( A_n \rho^{\otimes n} \right) \geq 1-\delta_n$ and

 Here, $\delta_n$ denotes the probability of incorrectly guessing that $\rho^{\otimes n}$ is a free state, while the quantity in Eq.~\eqref{eq:stein_sc} characterises the opposite error of incorrectly guessing that a free state is $\rho^{\otimes n}$.
-The issue here is that~\eqref{eq:stein_sc} is only valid in the strong converse regime, which means that the error $\delta_n$ is not guaranteed to vanish: it may actually tend to a constant arbitrarily close to 1.
+The issue here is that the proof of Ref.~\cite{brandao_2010-1}, and hence also Eq.~\eqref{eq:stein_sc}, is only valid in the strong converse regime: this means that the error $\delta_n$ is not guaranteed to vanish, but it may actually tend to a constant arbitrarily close to 1.
 This prevents a direct application of previous deterministic results~\cite{brandao_2015}.

 What we do instead is define probabilistic operations of the form

 where: $\omega_n$ are states appearing in~\eqref{eq:aep} which are ${\ve_n}$-close to the target states $\omega^{\otimes \floor{n \, D^\infty_\FF(\rho)/D^\infty_\FF(\omega)}}$, $\pi_n$ are some suitably chosen states, and $\mu_n \in [0,1]$ are parameters to be fixed.